Small-Loan-Studio/TGO/docs/tutorials/01-tutorials-intro.md

 you can think of these as the verbs or actions that Devin can take as part of the story you're telling.

-Foundational systems are the ways in which the human player experiences the world through Devin's eyes.
+Foundational systems are the ways in which the Devin's world manifests for the player driving him.
 They're things like Inventory, Quests, Dialogue, Controller input handling, and the Journal.
 These are not directly actions that Devin takes but a way to mediate between the player intent and Devin.
 As a designer you'll use these to communicate with the player: Devin has picked an item up, learned